-This course is designed to foster critical thinking skills, without exclusively appealing to the traditional techniques of formal logic.
-A number of general issues connected with the rational criticism of arguments are explored.
+This course is designed to foster logical and critical thinking skills, through the examination of both formal and informal logical concepts and systems with an emphasis on validity, translation, truth tables, syntax, semantics, and proof method in sentential logic.
+By appealing to these traditional formal and informal techniques of logic, a number of general issues connected with rational criticism of arguments are explored.
 These include a discussion of the special features associated with critical thinking in different fields of argumentation and a discussion of fallacies as non-formal failures in the process of reasoning.

-8 Deductive Logic (3) UC:CSU
+8 Deductive Logic (3) UC:CSU (C-ID PHIL 210)

-This course concerns two basic analytical skills: logical and critical analysis.
+This course concerns two basic analytical skills: Logical and critical analysis.
 Logical analysis teaches the nature of logical structure.
 Critical analysis teaches why arguments sometimes fail.
-Students acquire the skills necessary for success in upper-division college course work.
+Students acquire skills necessary for success in upper-division college course work.

-12 History of Greek Philosophy (3) UC:CSU IGETC Area 3B
+12 History of Greek Philosophy (3) UC:CSU IGETC Area 3B (C-ID PHIL130) LECTURE, 3 HOURS.